memN0ps/illusion-rs/README.md

 ### Microsoft Hyper-V Compatible Features

+- :white_check_mark: Support for running as a nested hypervisor under Microsoft Hyper-V with Virtualization Based Security (VBS) Enabled.
-- :x: Nested Virtualization Support for Microsoft Hyper-V with Virtualization Based Security (VBS) Enabled.
+- :x: Support for running as the primary hypervisor on top of Microsoft Hyper-V with Virtualization Based Security (VBS) Enabled.

 ### VM Exit Handling